aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 * Install kubectl (https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and kafka clients binaries to verify your KAFKA brokers (optional) on a machine which can access your EKS cluster and MSK Cluster.

-* Note.
+**Note**.
 Terraform code will create VPC and all required components.
 But your OpenSearch dashboard will not be accessible over internet, so you might consider using a AWS client VPN ( or any connectivity method to allow you access to dashboard). you can also launch use a Microsoft windows instance in same VPC and access it via RDP to access your OpenSearch dashboard

 #### Instructions
 * Clone the repository.